-Below is a discussion of our 2021 long-term equity awards and a discussion of our 2020 and 2019 long-term equity awards, which is provided for comparison purposes and because a portion of the long-term equity awards granted in those years either vested based on 2021 performance or remain outstanding.
+Below is a discussion of our 2022 long-term equity awards and a discussion of our 2021 and 2020 longterm equity awards, which is provided for comparison purposes and because a portion of the long-term equity awards granted in those years either vested based on 2022 performance or remain outstanding.

-2021 Long-Term Equity Awards.
+2022 Long-Term Equity Awards

-To align our long-term equity awards with the interests of shareholders, 100% of the long-term equity awards granted in March 2021 to our NEOs are restricted stock units (RSUs) that are performance-based and will cliff vest after three years based on the percentage achievement of a three-year cumulative adjusted book value (ABV) per share growth goal.
-In 2021, the Committee changed the long-term equity award program to articulate the awards in terms of a "target" number of RSUs instead of a "maximum" number of RSUs, and to determine the target number of RSUs using a value-based grant rather than a fixed number of RSUs.
-The change was made to align with the practices of our Benchmarking Peer Group and the broader market, and to make it easier to align goals with business plans.
-The actual number of earned shares will range from 0% to 200% of the target number of RSUs, depending on performance versus the three-year cumulative goals outlined in the table below, with actual vesting determined by linear interpolation where performance falls between levels.
+To align our long-term equity awards with the interests of shareholders, 100% of the long-term equity awards granted in January 2022 to our NEOs are restricted stock units (RSUs) that are performancebased and will cliff vest after three years based on the percentage achievement of a three-year cumulative adjusted book value (ABV) per share growth goal.
+Each executive's target long-term equity award value is translated into a target number of RSUs based on the closing stock price on the date of grant.
+The actual number of earned shares ranges from 0% to 200% of the target number of RSUs, depending on performance versus the three-year cumulative goals outlined in the table below, with actual vesting determined by linear interpolation where performance falls between levels.

-2021 Long-Term Equity Award Performance Goal - 3-year Cumulative ABV Growth
+2022 Long-Term Equity Award Performance Goal - 3-year Cumulative ABV Growth

-Below Threshold (no vesting) Threshold (for 25% vesting) Target (for 100% vesting) Maximum (for 200% vesting) Required Growth Less than \$1.26 \$1.26 \$5.03 Greater than or equal to \$6.38 Compound Annual Growth Rate < 3.1% 3.1% 11.3% ≥14.0%
+Below Threshold (no vesting) Threshold (for 25% vesting) Target (for 100% vesting) Maximum (for 200% vesting) Required Growth Less than \$1.51 \$1.51 \$6.04 Greater than or equal to \$7.13 Compound Annual Growth Rate < 3.30% 3.30% 12.08% ≥14.00%